Homebrew (macOS)brew install speakeasy-api/homebrew-tap/speakeasy# Script Installation (macOS and Linux)curl -fsSL https://go.speakeasy.com/cli-install.sh | sh# Windows Installation# Using winget:winget install speakeasy# Using Chocolatey:choco install speakeasy

 Prerequisites

-Download the latest release for your platform from the releases page (opens in a new tab) then extract the binary and add it to your path.
+For manual installation, download the latest release from the releases page (opens in a new tab), extract the binary, and add it to the system path.

-- Submit your API spec in one of our supported formats:
+- Provide an API specification in one of the supported formats:

 Spec Format | Supported |